Financial-Times/n-auto-logger/README.md

 ### function signature format

-`n-auto-logger` allows two objects as the signature of the function to be autoLogged, and destructing assignment is recommended.
+`n-auto-logger` allows two objects as the args of the autoLogged function so that values can be logged with corresponding key names.
 ```js
 // you can auto log the call with meta, even if it is not mandatory to the function
 const someFunction = ({ argsA, argsB }) => {};